rust-ammonia/ammonia/README.md

 Thanks to the other sanitizer libraries, particularly [Bleach] for Python and [sanitize-html] for Node, which we blatantly copied most of our API from.

-Thanks to ChALkeR, whos [Improper Markup Sanitization] document helped us find high-level semantic holes in Ammonia.
+Thanks to ChALkeR, whos [Improper Markup Sanitization] document helped us find high-level semantic holes in Ammonia, and to [ssokolow](https://github.com/ssokolow), whos review and experience were also very helpful.

 And finally, thanks to [the contributors].